 If your trailer were also damaged, then a claim would depend upon your specific car insurance policy and its interpretations.
 Coverage for trailers and related equipment varies.

-If the trailer was a rental, then again you’ll have to speak to your auto insurer to see if it’s covered.
+You might also be wondering what happens if the trailer was a rental.
+Here, again, you’ll have to speak to your auto insurer to see if it’s covered.
 Some policies cover rentals while others don’t.
 If coverage isn’t extended to rental trailers, you would need to have purchased insurance coverage from the rental company to cover any physical damage the trailer sustained.

 It’s possible that your future auto insurance rates will rise due to you making a collision claim for your van.
 Likely your car insurance company will find that you were negligent in some manner, and that is why the trailer came off the ball and hit your van causing the damage.
 If rates do rise, shop around for car insurance and see if another insurer offers lower rates, even with claims on your record.